anil-650/Clg_labs/3_sem_lab/ans.md

 Value of gfg:a
 ```

-## 13. Create a mUlti-file program where in one file a string message is taken as input from the user and the function to display the message on the screen is given in another file (make use of Scanner package in this program).
+## 13. Create a multi-file program where in one file a string message is taken as input from the user and the function to display the message on the screen is given in another file (make use of Scanner package in this program).
 ```java